Announcing: Klaviyo's New Visual Flow Builder

 Giving your flow a name is the first step.
 Be sure to use a name that will explain the flow's purpose for easy reference.
 The name of your flow should be easily understood by you and your team -- when you start to segment further in Klaviyo, the number of flows can add up quickly.
 It's also important to remember each flow's purpose to avoid sending the same email from two separate flows.
 For example, a flow being sent to people who subscribe to a list could be called a "Welcome Series" flow, or a flow to customers who haven't ordered recently could be called a "Win-Back" flow.

-The second step is selecting a trigger for your flow -- you will three core options here: Subscribes to a List, Added to a Segment, or Takes an Action.
+The second step is selecting a trigger for your flow -- you will three core options here: Subscribes to a List, Joins a Segment, and Takes an Action.

-After selecting Subscribes to a List or Added to a Segment, you will be prompted to select a list or segment name and then see options to restrict further who gets emails from your flow.
-After selecting Takes an Action, you will be prompted to select an action metric to trigger the flow.
+After selecting Subscribes to a List or Joins a Segment, you will be prompted to select a list or segment name and then see options to restrict further who gets emails from your flow.
+After selecting Takes an Action, you will be prompted to select an event metric to trigger the flow.
 You will then have the opportunity to add one or more filters to that action.

 Adding Emails to a New Flow

-After you create a new flow, select a trigger, and add any desired trigger and/or flow filters, you will be taken to the main configuration page for your flow.
-Here, you can add emails to your autoresponder by clicking Add Email to Flow:
+After you create a new flow, select a trigger, and add any desired trigger and/or flow filters, you are ready to start adding additional components into your flow series.

 Scheduling a Flow Email

 Someone will always get queued up for a flow immediately after taking the action that triggers the flow (whether that means getting added to a list, placing an order, visiting your website etc.).
-By adjusting the timing of each flow email, you can control whether someone gets an email immediately after taking the trigger action (i.e. a welcome email immediately after subscribing) or after an established period of time (i.e. a win-back email 120 days after placing an order).
+By adding and adjusting time delays, you can control whether someone gets an email immediately after taking the trigger action (i.e. a welcome email immediately after subscribing) or after an established period of time (i.e. a win-back email 120 days after placing an order).

-After you schedule a flow email, you can always adjust the timing by clicking the small clock icon on the flow email’s timing tab.
+After you set a delay, you can always adjust the timing by clicking on the card.
 Keep in mind that updating a flow email’s timing will not impact any already-scheduled emails.
 The updated timing will only impact newly scheduled emails moving forward.

 Configuring Flow Email Content

-After you've added and scheduled your emails, the next step is to configure their content.
-Click on the blue Configure Email link to update your email's sender information, the subject of the email, and add content.
-You can also access these settings by clicking the Manage dropdown for a flow email, and selecting Edit.
+After you've added emails to your flow, the next key step is to configure your content.
+Click on the email card, and then click on the blue Configure Content button in the lefthand panel to update your email's sender information, the subject of the email, and add content.

 Editing the content of a flow has the same options as editing the content of a campaign.